gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

 there is no need to explicitly set the video memory address between two consecutive strips of 8 tiles.
 Thus, the draw queue is a sequence of _runs_ of consecutive 8-tile strips.

-The draw queue is stored within the first 256 bytes of memory, as there are special instructions for accessing this region faster than other regions of memory.
-It's a sequence of variable-length blocks of the form:
+The draw queue is stored within the first 256 bytes of memory as an optimization, as there are special instructions for accessing this region faster than other regions of memory.
+The draw queue is made up of variable-length blocks of the form:
  - **Screen Position**: A single byte between 0 and 119 indicating which byte is being updated.
 To convert this value to a video memory address, multiply it by 8, and add the base nametable address.
- - **Size**: A single positive byte indicating how many bytes of tile data follow
+ - **Size**: A single byte indicating how many bytes of tile data follow
  - **Tile Data**: A sequence of **Size** bytes, where the value of each bit indicates the state of a cell in the current Game of Life generation